ml-explore/mlx/docs/src/usage/compile.rst

 ---------

 When a compiled function is first called, it is traced with placeholder inputs.
-This means you cannot evaluate arrays (for example to print their contents) inside compiled functions.
+This means you can't evaluate arrays (for example to print their contents) inside compiled functions.

 .. code-block:: python